pingcap/blog/run-database-on-aws-with-better-performance-and-lower-cost.md

 ### Disk striping

-One EBS volume has limited performance, but **you can stripe several volumes together as a RAID-0 array to multiply storage power**.
+One EBS volume has limited performance, but **you can stripe several volumes together as a RAID 0 array to multiply storage power**.
 According to our benchmark, the performance of a RAID 0 array with two 1 TB gp2 volumes is comparable to io1 provisioned with 6 K IOPS, but with only 40% of the cost.

 ![TPC-C 5000 warehouse on striped AWS gp2](media/tidb-on-aws-tpcc-5000-warehouse-on-striped-aws-gp2.png)
-<div class="caption-center">TPC-C 5000 warehouse on striped AWS gp2</div>
+<div class="caption-center">TPC-C 5,000 warehouse on striped AWS gp2</div>

-However, a RAID-0 configuration lacks data redundancy.
+However, a RAID 0 configuration lacks data redundancy.
 Therefore, a RAID array's service guarantee is slightly weaker than that of a single volume.
 For instance, striping two gp2 volumes of 99.8% durability produces an array of 99.6% durability.

-Also, resizing a RAID-0 array involves service downtime.
+Also, resizing a RAID 0 array involves service downtime.
 So for users adopting disk striping, we suggest you plan the volume size of each storage node before deploying it.

 ### Recommended storage node configurations